-Failure to comply with duty hours limitations can result in corrective or disciplinary actions.
-Resident or fellows who knowingly violate duty hours rules can be subject to disciplinary action which may include probation, nonrenewal or termination.
-In the event of such actions, the resident/fellow will be entitled to due process and grievance proceedings as per GME policy.
+Failure to comply with duty hour limitations can result in corrective or disciplinary actions.
+Resident or fellows who knowingly violate duty hour rules or fatigue management policies can be subject to various corrective actions or disciplinary action that can include but is not limited to suspension, probation, demotion, nonrenewal or termination.
+In the event of disciplinary actions, the resident/fellow will be entitled to due process and grievance proceedings as per GME policy.

-This policy becomes effective July 1, 2011 and supersedes all previous Resident/Fellow Duty/Work Hours Policies.
+This policy became effective July 1, 2017 and supersedes all previous Resident/Fellow Duty/Work Hours Policies.

-Originally approved by NYS DOH 6/2/98 Reviewed and re-approved by GMEC 6/16/10 Policy revised and approved by GMEC:5/18/11
+Originally approved by NYS DOH 6/2/98 Reviewed and re-approved by GMEC 6/16/10 Policy revised and approved by GMEC: 5/18/11 Revised and updated 08/19/2015.